intersel/iFSM/README.md

   	- if preventcancel is defined, the delayed event won't be cancelled
   - **process_event_if**:
   	- Definition of condition test that will be evaluated, and if result is true then event will be processed
-  	- if not, see if a propagate_event_on_refused to trigger it... and do nothing more...
+  	- if not, see if a propagate_event_on_refused to trigger it... and do nothing more... and so, does not change state if any is defined.
   - **propagate_event_on_refused**: an event name to trigger if process_event_if is false
   - **init_function(parameters,event,data)**: function name or anonymous function, called before the state change when processing the event
     - function should return a boolean: true: ok works fine; false: error